 The 1980s undoubtedly saw a great deal of R&D happening.
 The technology became one of the most preferred techniques of CGI enthusiasts.
 Some of the famous rendering programs were developed during this time, such as AutoCad in 1983, Pixar’s RenderMan.
 Popular movies and video games also saw a great deal of 3D modeling and visualizations.
 3D technology was no longer an elite technology limited to the academic fraternity.
 Toy Story in 1995, revolutionized the global sector of animated movies as we see them now.
 For the first time, an animated movie has full rendered graphics, that was loved by the audience.

 From the mid 90s until the present, 3D software rendering technology has undergone several innovations.
 So many new software are available now, graphics are also hyper-realistic.
 Besides, so many rendering techniques are being used by 3D professionals.
 AR, VR, AI-based Metaverse, are all a big part of the overall rendering technology.
 Together these create real-world simulated visuals for the viewers.

 How does 3D rendering work?

-Therefore, it is always recommended to collaborate with professional 3D rendering agencies who are masters of the art.
-They are backed by professionally trained renderers who carry out the process with the utmost precision and ensure fast turnaround.
+Given the technicalities involved in the process, it is always recommended to collaborate with professional 3D rendering agencies.
+They are backed by professionally trained renderers who are masters of the art.
+These experts carry out the process with the utmost precision ensuring a fast turnaround.